teja-105/OpenVPN-Project-AWS-/README.md

 ### 3. Attached an Internet Gateway (IGW):
 - The IGW was attached to the VPC to enable internet connectivity for the public subnet.

-### 4.Configured Route Tables:
+### 4. Configured Route Tables:
   ####  Public Route Table:
 -  Added a route for all internet traffic (0.0.0.0/0) directed to the IGW.
 -  Associated this route table with the public subnet.
   #### Private Route Table:
 -  No route to `0.0.0.0/0`, ensuring that the private subnet could not directly access the internet.
 -  Configured this route table to allow local traffic only.
 -  Named this route table PublicSubnetRoutetable.

   ## Step 2: EC2 Instance Setup